Anton Lang: Legacy

 In 1938, rumors reached England that Lang was in trouble with the Nazi authorities.
-He was a pacifist and also opposed Nazi attempts to add overtly anti-Semitic language to the Passion Play.
+He was a pacifist and also opposed Nazi attempts to add overtly antisemitic language to the Passion Play.
 Two English newspapers hired Elizabethe Corathiel to visit Lang.
-“He was exceedingly anxious to impress upon me the necessity of denying the rumours, pointing out that it might be very dangerous for him if they were allowed to persist.”
-Two weeks later Lang was dead’.
-Corathiel was “convinced that the political trend at the time hastened his end.”
+"He was exceedingly anxious to impress upon me the necessity of denying the rumours, pointing out that it might be very dangerous for him if they were allowed to persist."
+Two weeks later Lang was dead'.
+Corathiel was "convinced that the political trend at the time hastened his end."
 Almost the whole Oberammergau population attended Lang's funeral.
-“There were no tributes, however, from Nazi party or State authorities nor was there any Nazi uniform among the 1,200 mourners in the little churchyard.”
+"There were no tributes, however, from Nazi party or State authorities nor was there any Nazi uniform among the 1,200 mourners in the little churchyard."